doppler/weatherflow-node/README.md

-# weatherflow-udp-to-rethinkdb
+# weatherflow-node

-Stores data from Weatherflow hub UDP broadcast in RethinkDB
+Stores data from Weatherflow hub UDP broadcast into InfluxDB, and uses Grafana and some custom widgets to display a dashboard of data relevant to wind sport operations such as skydiving.